toshikwa/discor.pytorch/README.md

 conda activate discor
 ```

+Then, you need to setup a MuJoCo license for your computer.
+Please follow the instruction in [mujoco-py](https://github.com/openai/mujoco-py
+) for help.

-You can install Python liblaries using pip.
+Finally, you can install Python liblaries using pip.

 ```bash
 pip install --upgrade pip